jedamus/deb_split/README.md

-# am split
+# deb split

-This is split for automake
+This is split as a debian package

 ## Getting started